About the Program

 The mission of the I Have a Dream Foundation of Miami is to help ensure that these children graduate with literacy and become proud and productive citizens, making their dreams a reality.

-Currently the Trumps now sponsor a new group of Dreamers, the class of 2020, from Miami Gardens.
+Currently the Trumps now sponsor a new group of Dreamers, the class of 2032, from North Miami Beach.

-Our Dreamers are currently going into the 10th grade.
+Our Dreamers are currently in the 3rd grade.

 Stephanie’s efforts also inspired other philanthropists to rise to the occasion and sponsor their own I Have a Dream programs in Miami.